PicnicSupermarket/localicious/README.md

 ## Validating

 Whenever we make changes to the Localicipe, it is important to verify that the format of the file is still correct.
+Using the `validate` command, a Localicipe can be validated.

+**Syntax**

+`localicious validate <localicipe path> <output path>`

+**Options**

+`--collections/-c` (required)
+- The collections, defined in the Localicipe, that should be validated.

+`--required-languages/-l` (required)
+- The languages that are required in the provided Localicipe.

+`--optional-languages/-o`
+- The languages that are optional in the provided Localicipe.

 Imagine that we change the file in the previous example and add another entry for iOS:

 ```
 Settings: